Welcome to Clyne & Haydn!

 Sound and Fury draws upon two great works of art for its inspiration: Haydn’s Symphony No. 60 (“Il Distratto”) and Shakespeare’s Macbeth.

-“ll Distratto” incorporates Haydn’s music for Le Distrait, a play by Jean-François Regnard, so it seemed fitting to draw inspiration from both musical and literary sources for Sound and Fury.
-To begin, I listened to “lI Distratto” many times and on a single sheet of paper, I wrote down the key elements that caught my ear, which ranged from rhythmic gestures to melodic ideas, harmonic progressions, and even a musical joke (Haydn brings the feverish final prestissimo to a grinding halt for the violins to re-tune).
-I chose between one and four elements from each of the six movements and developed them though my own lens – layering, stretching, fragmenting and looping.
-Whilst experienced as one complete movement, Sound and Fury is also structured in six sub-sections that follow the same trajectory of “ll Distratto.”
+Anna listened to “lI Distratto” many times and wrote down key elements that caught her ear, then chose between one and four elements from each of the six movements and developed them though her own lens – layering, stretching, fragmenting and looping.
+Although played as one continuous movement, Sound and Fury is also structured in six sub-sections following the same trajectory of “ll Distratto.”

-In the fifth section of Sound and Fury I looped a harmonic progression from Haydn’s Adagio in “ll Distratto,” and this provides a bed of sound to support the delivery of “Tomorrow, and tomorrow, and tomorrow…,” the last soliloquy delivered by Macbeth upon learning of his wife’s death, and from which this work takes its title.
+In the fifth section of Sound and Fury Anna loops a harmonic progression from Haydn’s Adagio in “ll Distratto,” and this provides a bed of sound to support the delivery of “Tomorrow, and tomorrow, and tomorrow…,” the last soliloquy delivered by Macbeth upon learning of his wife’s death, and from which this work takes its title.

 Tomorrow, and tomorrow, and tomorrow,

 Creeps in this petty pace from day to day,